Polish Armed Forces in the West: Army

 After the fall of France (during which about 6,000 Polish soldiers died fighting), about 13,000 Polish personnel had been interned in Switzerland.
 Nevertheless, Polish commander-in-chief and prime minister General Władysław Sikorski was able to evacuate many Polish troops to the United Kingdom (estimates range from 20,000 to 35,000).
+Overall, Polish soldiers made up approximately 70 percent of the total number of soldiers from Continental Europe in the United Kingdom in autumn 1940.

-The Polish I Corps was formed from these soldiers.
-It comprised the Polish 1st Armoured Division (which later became attached to the First Canadian Army) and the Polish Independent Parachute Brigade, and other formations, such as the 4th Infantry Division, and the 16th Independent Armoured Brigade.
+The Polish I Corps was formed from these soldiers and came to comprise the Polish 1st Armoured Division (which later became attached to the First Canadian Army) and the Polish Independent Parachute Brigade, and other formations, such as the 4th Infantry Division, and the 16th Independent Armoured Brigade.
 It was commanded by Gen. Stanisław Maczek and Marian Kukiel.
 Despite its name, it never reached corps strength and was not used as a tactical unit until after the war, when it took part in the occupation of Germany as part of the Allied forces stationed around the port of Wilhelmshaven.
 Prior to that date, its two main units fought separately and were grouped together mostly for logistical reasons.
 In August 1942, the British Commandos formed No. 6 troop which was integrated into No.10 (Inter-Allied) Commando attached to the 1st Special Service Brigade.
-No. 6 (Polish) Troop was under the command of Captain Smrokowski and comprised seven officers and 84 men, who were recruited from a variety of different sources.
-Some were former Polish civilians.
-Some were Polish Army soldiers taken prisoner after the 1939 German invasion of Poland and forcibly conscripted into the Wehrmacht, who had then deserted whenever they had the chance.
+No. 6 (Polish) Troop was under the command of Captain Smrokowski and comprised seven officers and 84 men.

+As well as soldiers from the Polish army in France, the Polish army in exile recruited among Polish emigrants in North America and Latin America.
+After 1942, it also began to recruit among Wehrmacht prisoners of war who had been captured by Allied forces in the Mediterranean theatre and on a smaller scale also Polish soldiers in the French Foreign Legion.
 Some came from the 13,000 Polish personnel who were interned by the Swiss government, but who managed to escape Swiss custody and make their way to Great Britain via the British consulates in Switzerland.